PedroMarianoAlmeida/PedroMarianoAlmeida/README.md

 I am currently available for freelance projects and full-time remote work.

-But what I really would like to do is to migrate to Canada and work there (I live in Brazil now) - So if you have some opportunity for me please let me know.
+But what I really would like to do is to migrate to Canada/ Europe and work there (I live in Brazil now) - So if you have some opportunity for me please let me know.

 # Tech stack
 I usually work with ***Next.js*** and use ***Bootstrap*** for layout and basic components.